LutzGrosshennig/earlywork-3d-driving-simulator/README.md

 # earlywork-3d-driving-simulator

-This is probably my very first C++ project written for an PC.
+This is was I consider my first C++ project written for an 386SX PC between December 1994 and January 1995!
-It was developed as an exercise while I studied CS between the 12-DEC-1994 and the 12-JAN-1995 (one Month)
+It was developed as an one month exercise while I studied CS back in those days.

 # System requirements: